.jpg)

 Our four original members met as choral scholars at the Church of St John at Hackney in London.
 In 2021, as we all emerged from lock-downs, we formed the quartet as a performance outlet in the uncertain world Covid had left us with.

-Since then, we have put on three highly successful concert tours, performing in venues all over the Southeast of England, and released our debut album, "My Spirit Sang All Day".
+Since then, we have put on five highly successful concert tours, performing in venues all over England, and released our debut album, "My Spirit Sang All Day".
 We pride ourselves on the exciting variety of composers whose music we sing: from big names like Mozart and Elgar, to 11th century German nuns, Scandinavian folksong arrangers and anything in between.

 We are united by our love for the repertoire we sing, and the expressive approach we bring to it.
 As just four voices singing unaccompanied, we are able to really communicate the text of each piece and its meaning, and we strive for a degree of personal connection that is unique to our small ensemble.